Obtain an increased profit by minimizing PSE, bruises and high drip loss and avoid downgrading of valuable cuts.

 Phase 1: Survey and Identification

-A tailormade Meat Quality Survey for your factory will be performed and will typically include all facility arrangement, operations and processes from loading of the live animals at farms, transportation, unloading at the slaughter house, live animal handling, killing, slaughtering, carcass chilling and meat quality evaluation.
+A tailormade Meat Quality Survey for your factory will be performed.
+Typically it will include all facility arrangements, operations and processes from loading of the live animals at the farms, transport, unloading at the slaughterhouse, live animal handling, killing, slaughtering, carcass chilling and meat quality evaluation.